AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/managed-identity/README.md

 ## Key Vault Setup

-Follow [this guide](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/tutorial-windows-vm-access-nonaad) to create a key vault, create a secret, and grant key vault access to the virtual machine and two managed identity applications in this sample.
+Follow the tutorial to provision the resources necessary for this sample: [Tutorial: Use a Windows VM system-assigned managed identity to access Azure Key Vault](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/tutorial-windows-vm-access-nonaad).

 ## Project Setup